ablab/spades/docs/input.md

 Illumina and IonTorrent libraries should not be assembled together.
 All other types of input data are compatible.
 SPAdes should not be used if only PacBio CLR, Oxford Nanopore, Sanger reads or additional contigs are available.

 SPAdes supports mate-pair only assembly.
 However, we recommend to use only high-quality mate-pair libraries in this case (e.g. that do not have a paired-end part).
-We tested mate-pair only pipeline using Illumina Nextera mate-pairs.
+We tested the mate-pair-only pipeline using Illumina Nextera mate-pairs.
 See more [here](running.md#specifying-multiple-libraries).

 Notes: